 Comprehensive Land Use Plans (CLUPs) are adopted by the Airport Land Use Commission (ALUC).
 These plans have two primary purposes: 1) to provide for the orderly growth of each public use airport and the area surrounding the airport within the jurisdiction of the ALUC, and 2) to safeguard the general welfare of the public within the vicinity of the airport.
 CLUPs were adopted for Bryant Field and the Lee Vining Airport in June 2006, and for the Mammoth Yosemite Airport in October 1998.

-Aviation Forecasts and Trends

-Aircraft activity in Mono County is primarily general aviation activity; i.e., aircraft used for firefighting, emergency services, charter service, business or recreational use.
-As shown in Tables 10 and 11, general aviation aircraft activity will continue to play an important role in Mono County and the Eastern Sierra region.
-Aviation services and the existing airport infrastructure are necessary for the movement of people and light cargo, firefighting, and emergency medical purposes.
-For visitors, the air services provide the only alternate mode of transportation into Mono County (other than driving).
-For residents, air services permit rapid communication with business, governmental and medical centers throughout other areas of the state and rapid emergency medical transportation when necessary.

-Although Mammoth Yosemite Airport is an FAA-certified commercial service airport providing charter service, plans are in the works to develop the facility for regularly scheduled passenger service.
-Mammoth Yosemite Airport is also the only airport in Mono County that provides air cargo service.

-TABLE 10: Aircraft & Operations Forecast, Bryant Field Airport, 2000-2020

-2000 2005 2010 2015 2020

-Based Aircraft:

-Single Engine 1 3 4 4 4